MohannadElemary/food-ordering/README.md

 ## Overview

-This project involves creating a system that handles orders for a product (specifically burgers) consisting of multiple ingredients.
+This project involves creating a system that handles orders for a products consisting of multiple ingredients.
 The system needs to manage stock levels for each ingredient, update stock when orders are placed, and send notifications when stock levels fall below a specified threshold.
 The implementation is built using Laravel v11 and a MySQL database, considering optimizations, performance, and clean code practices.

 ## Implementation Summary